mahouboy23/IB-notes/TOK Essay.md

 - **Personal Anecdote**: Use the introduction to share a brief personal story related to how you or someone you know formed a belief based on new evidence.
 This anecdote should be revisited in the conclusion to demonstrate how the essay's exploration has informed a deeper understanding of the topic.
 - **Word Count Distribution**: Adhere to the suggested word counts for each section to ensure a well-balanced essay.
 This distribution allows for an in-depth exploration of each example while maintaining a clear and concise argument throughout.

-By expanding the structure to include a comparison and an additional cross-area of knowledge analysis, your essay will provide a more comprehensive and nuanced exploration of the prompt.
-This approach, coupled with the strategic inclusion of personal anecdotes and a reflective conclusion, will not only meet but exceed the expectations set forth in the TOK guide and video transcript.